 aiding in business analysis from start to finish.
 I oversaw a team of multiple developers while

 liaising with the business and analysis team to deliver this project

 successfully, making an exceedingly tight deadline.

 application was a recreation of our core Visual Basic-based imaging application

 as a Java-based RIA.
-It required a extensive analysis and design to achieve desired
+It required extensive analysis and design to achieve

-efficiency gains as well as ensure that all existing functionality was still
+desired efficiency gains as well as ensure that all existing functionality was